 LFACC_Curve_CutInOut_TooClose.
 Note that it fails the Safe Distance assessment criteria.
 More flexibility in establishing the time gap between the lead car and ego car is required.

 - With an understanding of the problem, we now fix the issue.
 We open the

 LaneFollowingTestBenchExample.slxmodel and navigate to the Collision Detection/Test Assessments Test Sequence block.
-The first assessment asserts that the time gap between the ego and the lead car should not dip below 1.5 seconds for more than 2 seconds at a time.
+The first assessment asserts that the time gap between the ego and the lead car should not dip below 1.5 seconds for more than two seconds at a time.

 This assessment is too restrictive for the aggressive driving maneuver being tested.
-For the purposes of this example, we relax the assessment criteria to ensure that the time gap does not dip below 0.8 seconds for more than 5 seconds at a time.
+For the purposes of this example, we relax the assessment criteria to ensure that the time gap does not dip below 0.8 seconds for more than five seconds at a time.

 - The issue appears fixed in our simulation.
 To confirm, we test locally, saving the model and rerunning the test in the test manager.
 Notice that it passes with the new assessment criteria.